The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

-We next consider whether LFBOTs are powered by a TDE from a wandering IMBH, which we would expect to occur in off-nuclear locations and not exclusively in dwarf galaxy environments.
+Crucially, as we show in Section~\ref{sec:offsets}, LFBOTs are not centrally located within their hosts, and therefore cannot represent interactions with or accretion onto central BHs.
+However, their locations alone are not sufficient to completely disregard the TDE model entirely, as LFBOTs could instead be powered by off-nuclear IMBH TDEs.
 Recently, observational evidence has emerged for TDEs created from BHs ``wandering" from their hosts, based on the discovery of four off-nuclear TDEs with likely BH masses $>10^4$~$M_\odot$ \citep{guolo2026, guolo2026_dem, stein2026}.
 Although it may seem more promising that LFBOTs arise from this IMBH TDE channel, we still disfavor this scenario.
 Wandering IMBHs likely form through the capture of the central BHs of interacting dwarf galaxy satellites by the larger primary galaxy \citep{belllovary2010,greene2021, ricarte2021}.
 As galaxies grow hierarchically through mergers, larger galaxies have generally experienced more mergers and thereby should host more wandering IMBHs.
 Indeed, \citet{guolo2026_dem} predict that the number of wandering IMBHs, and thus the probability of off-nuclear TDEs, increases with host stellar mass.
 This is further supported by the properties of the current population off-nuclear TDE hosts, as all are elliptical galaxies with large stellar masses, ranging $10.7 \lesssim \log(M_*/M_\odot) \lesssim 11.2$ \citep{guolo2026_dem}.
-Given that LFBOTs exclusively occur in star-forming galaxies with a much lower stellar masses, we find it improbable that they originate through a wandering IMBH channel.
+Given that LFBOTs exclusively occur in star-forming galaxies with a much lower stellar masses, we consider it improbable that they originate through a wandering IMBH channel.
 Thus, even with a small population of LFBOTs, we find significant evidence to suggest they do not derive from IMBH TDEs.

 The IMBH TDE model is also in tension with other observed LFBOT properties.
 Specifically, LFBOTs are surrounded by a dense, extended CSM, inferred from their radio emission, which is difficult to justify in an IMBH TDE scenario \citep{ho2019, ho2020_koala, ho2022_xnd, margutti2019, coppejans2020, bright2022, yao2022, chrimes2024, chrimes2024_offset, nayana2025, sevilla2026}.
 Given the lack of support of the IMBH TDE model from both the transient and host properties, we strongly disfavor this progenitor theory for LFBOTs.